ringcentral/rc-unified-crm-extension/docs/users/settings.md

 The Unified CRM Chrome extension comes bundled with a number of CRM adapters that are ready-to-use.
 Developers and users alike can use advanced settings to load another third-party or alternative adapter.

-To load a custom adapter, enter in the URL to the publicly accessible manifest.json file into the "Custom CRM config url" field.
+To load a custom adapter, enter in the URL to the publicly accessible manifest.json file into the "Custom CRM manifest url" field.

 <figure markdown>
   ![Custom CRM adapter](../img/custom-adapter.png){ style="max-width:400px" }